greenbigfrog/discordtipbot/README.md

 Highly configurable tip bot for the chat plattform discord. **DO NOT RUN THIS CODE UNLESS YOU KNOW WHAT YOU ARE DOING!**

-Instead of executing this code yourself, feel free to contact me at https://discord.gg/r3NspwB to discuss me hosting it for you.

-If you collect some kind of bounty or donation(s), I'd appreciate you forwarding some of it after your hosting costs.

 ## Terms

 In no event shall this bot or it's dev be responsible in the event of lost, stolen or misdirected funds.